 .

-creatures come face to face with proportionate characters drawn by the adult hand.
-Free to wander about
+face to face with proportionate characters drawn by the adult hand.
+Free

 cyclopsic mutants.
 Interestingly enough